ACFPeacekeeper/github-pages/_posts/2024-03-21-Combinatorial-Optimization-Intro.md

 categories: CO
 ---
 ## Introduction
-To understand what exactly Combinatorial Optimization (CO) means, we can start by understanding each term of the expression: Combinatorial and Optimization.
+To understand what exactly Combinatorial Optimization means, we can start by understanding each term of the expression: Combinatorial and Optimization.

 #### Combinatorial Problems
 CO deals with a class of problems called combinatorial problems.
 These are a particular case of discrete problems - which are problems where the variables are assumed to take discrete values - that involve finding a ordered or unordered grouping which, given a finite (and usually large) set of objects, satisfy a given set of conditions.